Social Security Is Taxable? How to Minimize Taxes

 2. Consider a Roth conversion

-Once you reach age 73, you must take required minimum distributions (RMDs) annually from your tax-deferred accounts, including traditional IRAs and 401(k)s, which are taxed as ordinary income.
-Roth IRAs and Roth 401(k)s, on the other hand, do not have RMDs, and you won't pay taxes on withdrawals as long as you're age 59½ or older and you've had the account for at least five years.
+Once you reach age 73, you generally need to take annual required minimum distributions (RMDs) from your tax-deferred retirement accounts, such as traditional IRAs and 401(k)s, which are taxed as ordinary income.
+However, Roth IRAs and Roth 401(k)s do not have RMDs, and you won't pay taxes on withdrawals as long as you're age 59½ or older and it's been at least five years since you initially funded the account.

-Converting to a Roth could help minimize your tax liability, especially if you think you'll be in a higher tax bracket during retirement.
+Converting to a Roth could help lower your tax liability, especially if you think you'll be in a higher tax bracket during retirement.
 You can open a Roth at any time, but be aware that you'll pay income tax on the converted funds upfront.
-Consult a tax professional and your wealth advisor to ensure this strategy fits your financial goals.
+Before taking action, consider consulting a tax professional or wealth advisor to ensure this strategy fits your financial goals.

 3. Manage your investment income wisely

-Most investments generate taxable income in the form of interest, dividends, or capital gains.
-With careful planning, you can employ a few strategies to lessen your taxes.
-For example, your retirement can be a good time to rebalance and reallocate your portfolio to align with changes to your risk tolerance and timeline.
-Shifting some of your assets to tax-efficient or tax-free investments, such as municipal bonds, tax-exempt mutual funds, or tax-exempt exchange-traded funds, can offer continued growth without increasing taxable income.
-Take note that although municipal bonds are generally exempt from federal and state income taxes, the IRS includes interest from these bonds to calculate your combined income.
+Most investments held in a taxable account, like at your brokerage, generate income in the form of interest, dividends, or capital gains.
+With careful planning, you can employ a few strategies to potentially lessen the annual taxes on such income.
+For example, shifting some of your assets to tax-efficient investments, such as municipal bonds, tax-exempt mutual funds, or tax-exempt exchange-traded funds, can offer continued growth without increasing taxable income.
+But remember, although municipal bonds are generally exempt from federal and state income taxes, the IRS includes interest from these bonds to calculate your combined income.

-If you need to sell investments, focus on assets that you've held for at least one year so you'll pay the lower long-term capital gains tax rate of 0%, 15%, or 20%—depending on your income level.
+If you need to sell investments, focus on ways to lower your taxes.
+For example, gains from assets that you've held for more than one year will have a preferred long-term capital gains tax rate of 0%, 15%, or 20%—depending on your income level.
 You can also potentially minimize taxes on investment income through tax-loss harvesting, where you offset capital gains by selling an underperforming asset.

 4. Maximize your charitable contributions